Maison Oranger: romantic gîte in South of France

 + Modern art meets antique furniture: light colours dominate within medieval walls

-+ The view is the important thing: the houses offer wonderful views from the sunny south facing terraces (public garden in Pezilla de Conflent)
++ The view is the important thing: the house offers a wonderful view from the sunny south facing terrace

 + Northern European (Dutch) comfort in a southern European atmosphere

-+ Your own ‘tourist board’ at home: with tourist guides/books guests are provided with all the instant information
++ Your own ‘tourist board’ at home: with tourist guides/books for guests

 + Coming home in a home: everything you expect in a ‘home’ is there, like books, games (including ‘jeu de boules’ set), cleaning devises, shopping bags etc.

-+ Sleeping well is important: the houses offer good beds with good quality mattresses, seasonal duvets, and both hard and soft pillows.
++ Sleeping well is important: the house offers good beds with good quality mattresses, seasonal duvets, and both hard and soft pillows.

-+ ‘Small’ house, ‘small’ price: the houses are designed for couples or a small family, which means that the price is also ‘small’
++ ‘Small’ house, ‘small’ price: the house is designed for a couple that wants a base to explore the region.

-+ Centrally located: the villages are located close to shops, restaurants and all major attractions.
++ Centrally located: the village of Estoher is centrally located to all major attractions.
+Shops and restaurants are close.
 So no driving up and down difficult mountain roads to get somewhere.

 Surrounded by vineyards, olive fields, peach orchards, palm trees, mimosa and lots of flowers.

-Our gîtes are located in quiet dead end streets in authentic medieval villages.
+Maison Oranger is located in quiet dead end street in an authentic medieval village.

-In an article of 8 pages named “the Pyrénées-Orientales, all under the Catalan sun” the journalist makes a trip alongside the most important places in the book.
+In an article of 8 pages named “the Pyrénées-Orientales, all under the Catalan sun” the journalist makes a trip alongside the most important places in the book Vrij Uitzicht.

 Although the article is not in English the pictures might tell their own story.